 CTCSS mode sets the scanner to receive transmissions using frequency modulation (FM) with Continuous Tone Coded Squelch System (CTCSS) subaudible tone codes.
 CTCSS allows multiple users to share a single radio frequency without hearing each other's transmissions.
-CTCSS mode also features a Code Search setting that allows you to instantly display and store unknown codes into the channel memory.
+In your PRO-97 scanner, the CTCSS feature can be used to block the reception of transmissions on shared channel to only those that use the CTCSS mode also features a Code Search setting that allows you to instantly display and store unknown codes into the channel memory.
 CTCSS tones can sometimes be heard as a low "hum" in the background of a voice transmission.